Capacity: 3,500 (Seats 500)

 The ground is situated in a pleasant rural setting.
 On one side in front of the Social Club building is a small seated area, that is covered.
 It is only comprises four or five rows and has a number of supporting pillars running along its front.
 It is situated to one side of the half way line, towards the Cricket Club End.
 There are also open standing areas to either side.
 The opposite side has no facilities for spectators, apart from a narrow pathway which runs along the perimeter fence.
 The team dugouts are located on this side of the ground.
 There is also a portakabin type building that sits astride the halfway line, which on my visit, had a cameraman perched precariously on top of it videoing the game.

 The Cricket Club End itself has a very small covered terrace which sits behind the goal.
 It is only a couple of rows high.
 To either side there are small flat standing areas.
+If segregation is in force then this end is allocated to away fans.
 Opposite is the South Bank.
 This area was recently developed so that it has a covered seated stand behind the goal flanked by fair sized open terracing to either side.
 There is a noticeable slope to the pitch running from the Cricket End down to the South Bank.
 The ground is completed with a set of six modern floodlight pylons.

 Behind one end there is a cricket ground and sometimes a cricket game can be seen being played at the sametime as the football match, which is an unusual sight.

 There is a large social club at the ground, which welcomes away supporters.
 Although a bit dark inside, it has is brightened up by a large television projection screen which shows score updates. iT is accessed from inside the ground.